 In general, we retain data for as long as is necessary for the purpose(s) for which we originally collected it.
 We may also retain information as required by law.

-While we do our best to protect personal data, any information transmitted over the internet remains vulnerable to interception – for this reason the transmission of any personal data to use is therefore at the data subject’s own risk.
-To read more about how we keep your data secure, please see our consumer FAQs.
+While we do our best to protect personal data; to read more about how we keep your data secure, please see our consumer FAQs.

 Our website or platform may contain links to other websites or applications which are not controlled by Rightly.
 Rightly are not responsible for the privacy practices or content of such other websites or applications.
 As such, visiting these other websites or applications is at your own risk.